cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Assets/risk-advisories.md

 ## Subscribe to Email Alerts

 You can subscribe to email alerts for **potential critical vulnerabilities** discovered in your assets.
-We only send alerts for Critical vulnerabilities, based on the CVSS severity levels.
+We only send alerts for Critical vulnerabilities with a score of 9 or higher, according to the [NVD CVSS v3.0 ratings](https://nvd.nist.gov/vuln-metrics/cvss).

 With real-time notifications, you can start remediating the risk faster, without having to constantly check for updates in the Cobalt app.